 The BMW R80G/S (Gelände / Strasse) came on the market in 1980.
 It was the first motorcycle to feature the monolever system, with the cardan shaft tunnel also acting as a one-sided ‘chain’ stay.

 The R80G/S was absolutely not intended as a competition machine.
 In the field the machine could not compare with real Enduros or even off-road bikes.
-But this motorcycle made it possible to participate in the famous Paris Dakar rally.
-This was ridden on modified standard machines, which initially had 800 cc, but were later replaced by nearly 1000 cc engines.
+But this motorcycle did made it possible to participate in the famous Paris-Dakar rally.
+BMW drove the rally on modified standard machines, which initially had 800 cc, but were later replaced by engines of nearly 1000 cc.

 BMW positioned the R80 G/S machine as ‘Reise enduro’ (Travel enduro), a heavy all-road motorcycle with excellent travel qualities.
 This was proved by this motorcycle, because despite the more heavily profiled tires, it quickly became known as one of the best steering BMW’s ever.